modirishabh/GCP/Solution-Architect/5.2-Concepts&Commands/readme.md

+# Kubernetes Fundamentals

+Kubernetes uses an object model and declarative management to orchestrate containers reliably.
+Objects represent cluster state, while the control plane continuously reconciles desired and actual states via a watch loop.

+This document explains these fundamentals, including **Pods** and **Google Kubernetes Engine (GKE)** simplifications.

+---

+## Core Concepts

+Kubernetes objects are persistent entities that define the cluster state.

+- **spec**: Describes the desired configuration (e.g., three nginx Pods).
+- **status**: Reflects the current state, continuously updated by the control plane.

+**Declarative management** means you declare the goal, and Kubernetes ensures the system converges toward it.
+Controllers monitor the API server, detect changes, and act to maintain consistency — for example, launching missing Pods to match the declared spec.

+The **watch loop** continuously compares desired and actual states, performing necessary actions to reconcile them.

+---

+## Pods Explained

+**Pods** are the smallest deployable units in Kubernetes.

+Each Pod can host one or more tightly coupled containers that share:
+- **Networking**: Single IP address, allowing localhost communication.
+- **Storage volumes**: Shared persistent data volumes.
+- **Resources**: CPU and memory allocations.

+Pods are **ephemeral** — if one fails, controllers (like **Deployments**) automatically recreate or reschedule new ones, maintaining the desired number of instances (e.g., three `nginx` Pods).

+---

+## Control Plane Components

+The control plane manages the cluster through several key components:

+- **kube-apiserver**: The primary API endpoint for all operations and commands (e.g., via `kubectl`).
+Handles authentication, validation, and communication.
+- **etcd**: A distributed key-value store maintaining the entire cluster’s configuration and state data.
+- **kube-scheduler**: Assigns unscheduled Pods to nodes based on resource availability and scheduling constraints.
+- **kube-controller-manager**: Runs controllers (like the Deployment controller) to reconcile desired vs. actual states.

+**Nodes** run:
+- **kubelet**: The agent responsible for starting and managing Pods using a container runtime (e.g., `containerd`).
+- **kube-proxy**: Manages networking and load balancing across Pods.
+- **Pods**: The application workloads themselves.

+---

+## GKE Differences

+**Google Kubernetes Engine (GKE)** simplifies Kubernetes management by handling much of the control plane for you.

+Key distinctions:
+- The **control plane** is managed and hidden; only the API endpoint is exposed.
+- **Autopilot Mode** automates node provisioning, scaling, upgrades, and security — ideal for managed operations.
+- **Standard Mode** gives more flexibility and control, requiring manual node management.

+---

 # Kubernetes Default Namespaces Reference

 Kubernetes automatically creates four default namespaces in every cluster.
 These provide essential system functions and a default space for user workloads.